 - Compliance Arrangements [2.2MB PDF] [2.4MB DOCX] — What mechanisms can be used to effectively encourage compliant behaviour?

 We released these papers in 3 consultation rounds on our consultation hub:

 - View published responses on the paper about the scope of Australia’s measurement laws.

 - View published responses and a summary of submissions on the papers examining traceable measurement, measuring instruments and measurement-based transactions.

 - View published responses and a summary of submissions on the papers considering third party and compliance arrangements.

 During November and December 2019, we held workshops with authorised third parties.

-Read the Summary of Industry Consultation Third Party Forums [1.93MB PDF] [145KB DOCX] for key feedback from attendees.
+Read the summary for key feedback from attendees.